djacquel/pygmeeweb.com/_posts/2013-09-25-cms-day01-symfony-installation.markdown

 ## Setting files permissions

 I use this code to set permissions on my dev box.
-Other ways can be found in [Symfony install doc][file perms].
+Other ways can be found in [Symfony install doc][Symfony file permissions].

 {% highlight bash %}
 cd /home/www/tuto.dev